MicrosoftDocs/winrt-api/windows.services.store/storerequesthelper_sendrequestasync_58590558.md

   * *requestKind*: Specify 7 to remove the user who is currently signed in to the device from a flight group, or specify 8 to remove the device from a flight group.

   * *parametersAsJson*: Pass a JSON string that contains the following data.
 The *type* field must be assigned to the string *RemoveFromFlightGroup*.
-Replace the value of the *Flight group ID* string with the ID of the flight group from which you want to remove the device or user.
+Replace the value of the *flightGroupId* field with the ID of the flight group from which you want to remove the device or user.

   ```json
   {